Under the Volcano (2021 film)

 Under the Volcano is a 2021 music documentary film by Australian filmmaker Gracie Otto.
-Centred around a 1980s recording studio on the Caribbean island of Montserrat, the film features renowned 1970s-80s musicians such as Sting, Nick Rhodes, Jimmy Buffett, Verdine White, Tony Iommi and Stewart Copeland.
+Centered on a 1980s recording studio on the Caribbean island of Montserrat, the film features renowned 1970s–80s musicians such as Sting, Nick Rhodes, Jimmy Buffett in his final film, Verdine White, Tony Iommi and Stewart Copeland.

 The film premiered at the South by Southwest (SXSW) festival at Austin, Texas, on 19 March 2021, also being screened at several other festivals in 2021.